aramirez5/playwright-test/README.md

 ## What is playwright-test ?

-<b>playwright-test</b> is a project that served as a technical test for a job interview.
+<b>playwright-test</b> is a project that contains tests made with the Playwright framework

+At this moment I have three tests:

-I used Playwright framework to do the challenge, which consists in a E2E test that enter in a web page and sign in it.
+1. A test for a job interview which consists in enter in a web page and sign in it.
+2. A test that login and assert some elements
+3. A test in an Android device

 ## Building and installation